steiryx/raspberrypi-app/README.md

 # raspberrypi-app
-Contains all the list of raspberry pi applications that I created
+Contains all the list of raspberry pi applications that I created or downloaded from the raspberry pi organization or other tutorials.